TheOdinProject/curriculum/jobs_jobs_jobs/index.md

 Some positions require you to also submit cover letters.
 In my own experience, I've rarely actually seen the cover letter that an applicant has submitted for a job posting.
 They have a magical way of getting lost or ignored.
 If someone's spending < 10 seconds looking at your resume at first, why are they going to read a long cover letter?

-That's the unfortunate reality of the first-look but, if your resume looks interesting, the cover letter has a way of becoming important.
-You (as a hiring manager) want to make sure the story you crafted in your head is even more awesome in reality when hearing it from the applicant's own words.
+Though they may not look at your cover letter during the first pass, if your resume looks interesting then the cover letter has a way of becoming more important.
+The hiring manager wants to make sure the story he crafted in his head is even more awesome in reality when hearing it from the applicant's own words.
 So it's important to not to use meaningless buzz words and platitudes in your cover letter but instead focus on providing a concise but descriptive (and specific) letter answering the key questions we've talked about before (are you capable and driven?).

 It also needs to answer a new question that the resume doesn't really address directly: "Why does this person actually want to work at MY company?".
 That's actually very important if it's a startup or other strongly cultural organization -- they're looking for people who have a very strong reason for wanting to work there so they know you'll stick around and grow with the company.

+#### Email Cover Letters

+Every piece of communication you have with a company is relevant.
+The most important is the one where you first reach out via email.
+You probably want to treat that as a condensed version of a cover letter -- express your brilliance and fit in just a few powerful sentences.

 ### Applying